michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 Because the resources directory only contains 2 configuration files from my hadoop installation I thought maybe I was missing a map reduce one.
 So the first thing I did was go into the configuration directory of my installation and grep all files to see if there was a configuration file with mapreduce framework property.
 There was not.
 I checked my programatic configuration dump from my test program.
 This property was not mentioned either.
 The only map reduce configuration was to do with some environment variables for heap size in one of the shell scripts.
 Note to self: this may be relevant and I can consider setting this in the IDE.
 However, that didn't look like the problem.

 I then checked my dependencies and noted there were no map reduce jars pulled in by Maven.
 So I added hadoop-mapreduce-client-core.
 Still not running.
 Checked the web and a thread on stackoverflow mentioned a number of other jars: hadoop-mapreduce-client-common and hadoop-mapreduce-client shuffle.
 I added just the hadoop-mapreduce-client-common and it runs :) I have a feeling that I might need some of the other jars for other API calls and that there must be a better way of working out dependencies than this trial and error.
 As mentioned I am a newbie with this, so if anyone has any comments feel free to email me.

+## Logging from application code
+Although the hadoop libraries log correctly with a properly located log4.properties file, application code calling the log4j logger seems to ignore this file.
+Using the log4j logger as per instructions in the log4j manual and many online tutorials did not result in getting any logging redirected to file configured in the properties file.
+Instead console output only is obtained.
+A clue to this mystery was that a most basic of hello world netbeans maven projects which did not import any hadoop stuff also failed to log to a file and did not even give the "No appenders" warning.
+Then I noticed that there were org.sl4j depencies in the hadoop build, so using sl4j instead solved the problem.
+Once my hello world project used sl4j's LoggerFactory and had sl4j-api and sl4j-12 as a dependencies it started to use the properties file.
+See http://www.slf4j.org/manual.html

 To be continued ...